apache/fury-site/docs/object-serialization/java/index.md

 Apache Fory Java provides high-performance binary object serialization.
 Use xlang mode for payloads shared with other supported runtimes and native mode for Java/JVM-only object graphs.

 This runtime guide is scoped to Binary Object Serialization.
-For other Java products, use [Row Format](../../row-format/java.md), [Fory JSON](../../json/index.md), [Fory IDL and compiler](../../compiler/index.md), or [Fory gRPC](../../grpc/java.md).
+For other Java capabilities, use [Row Format](../../row-format/java.md), [Fory JSON](../../json/index.md), [Fory IDL and compiler](../../compiler/index.md), or [Fory gRPC](../../grpc/java.md).